-Energy Independence: With a solar power system paired with battery storage or a generator, you could achieve 100% energy independence from the grid.
-With such a solution, you could stay powered on during power outages caused by grid failure or extreme weather events.
+Energy Independence: A solar power system paired with battery storage or a generator, you could achieve 100% energy independence from the grid.
+Such an arrangement would allow you to remain powered up during power outages caused by grid failure or extreme weather events.

 Low Maintenance: Solar panels don’t have any moving parts so there is no wear and tear to worry about.
-While solar panel performance can be affected by dust accumulation,he occasional rain shower keeps them plenty clean, and the only other maintenance you might need to do is cleaning snow or leaves off them in the winter and fall.
+While solar panel performance can be affected by dust accumulation, the occasional rain shower keeps them plenty clean, and the only other maintenance you might need to do is cleaning snow or leaves off them in the winter and fall.
 If your solar system contains central (string) inverters, they’ll need to be replaced after 12 to 15 years.
 Other than that, your solar panels are a no-hassle power generating system.

 In addition, solar power customers will get lots of federal, state, and local government support in the form of tax credits and other incentives.
-The federal government. provides a 30% income tax credit, effectively making your net cost only 70% of the total price.
+The federal government, for instance, provides a 30% income tax credit, effectively reducing the cost of your system to 70% of its total price.
 In addition, many state and local governments offer rebates, tax incentives and solar generation credits to make the economics even better.

-Intermittency: One of the most notable of the solar power pros and cons is that solar panels don’t produce power when the sun is down.
-In addition, there is variability in performance when there is a cloud cover that obstructs the sun.
-Intermittency is not a problem when the solar system is connected to the grid or a battery.
-Any shortfall in production is bridged by electricity from the grid or the battery.
+Intermittency: One of the most notable of the solar power pros and cons is that solar panels don’t produce power when the sun is down, and they offer only variable performance when it’s cloudy.
+Intermittency isn’t a problem when the solar system is connected to the grid or a battery, since any shortfall in production is bridged by electricity from the grid or the battery.
 Likewise, excess production can be sent to the grid or the battery for future use.

-Expensive Storage: If you need to store the electricity that is produced by the solar panels on site rather than take advantage of your state's Net Metering laws allowing excess production to flow to the grid, it may add significant costs to the project.
+Expensive battery storage: If you need to store the electricity that is produced by the solar panels, it may add significant costs to your project.
 While battery storage costs are coming down, they typically still add about $6,000 for equipment and hardware, plus another $2,000 for installation fees.
 Fortunately, you probably won’t need a storage system unless you don’t have access to a grid connection, poor grid reliability, or expensive grid usage charges.

-Moving: One of the downsides of rooftop solar is that it is hard to take it with you when you move houses.
-While one can always find an installer who will be willing to un-install the solar panels and install them somewhere else, your new home may not be suitable for solar or may require different system configuration.
+Challenges associated with moving: One of the downsides of rooftop solar is that it is hard to take it with you if you move.
+While one can always find an installer who will be willing to remove the solar panels and install them somewhere else, your new home may not be suitable for solar or may require a different system configuration.
 However, it has become increasingly easy for solar customers to transfer the loan or the lease to the new home owner who is purchasing the house.
 If you’ve purchased your solar panels outright, you might be better off just leaving them attached, thus increasing your home’s sale price.